-Read the book Fruit is a Suitcase for Seeds!Pretend you are a mad scientist and you need to conduct experiments only on fruits.
-Using what you learned above and the list provided on the next page, make a list of all the "vegetables" that should really be classified in the fruit group.
+Pretend you are a scientist and you need to conduct experiments only on fruits.
+Using what you learned above, and the list provided on the next page, make a list of all the "vegetables" that should really be classified in the fruit group.
+Write an explanation using evidence from the reading to support your answer.